Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 52.5-point total in six of 12 games (50%) this season.
+- Tampa Bay's games this season have gone over 52.5 points six of 12 times.

-- This contest's over/under is 13.5 points above the 39 these two squads combine to allow per game this season.
+- This contest's over/under is 13.7 points greater than the 38.8 these two squads combine to allow per game this season.

-- The average total in Buccaneers games this season is 50.8, 1.7 points fewer than Sunday's over/under of 52.5.
+- The average total in Buccaneers games this season is 50.8, 1.7 points fewer than Sunday's total of 52.5.

 Buccaneers stats and trends